bashtools/mokctl/docs/package.md

 ```

 Then I spent a long time trying to get [Unit Tests](https://en.wikipedia.org/wiki/Unit_testing) working but Bats isn't designed for that.
 It seems to be for [Black Box](https://en.wikipedia.org/wiki/Black-box_testing) testing only.
+Let's try something else...

 ### Install shUnit2

-So for Unit Tests I used: [GitHub - kward/shunit2: shUnit2 is a xUnit based unit test framework for Bourne based shell scripts.](https://github.com/kward/shunit2)
+So for Unit Tests I found: [GitHub - kward/shunit2: shUnit2 is a xUnit based unit test framework for Bourne based shell scripts.](https://github.com/kward/shunit2) Another DuckDuckGo suggestion.

 On Fedora it's installed with: `dnf install shunit2`, but once installed you copy a single file from `/usr/share/shunit2/shunit2` and add it to the project.
 Nice!

 I got the unit tests working in no time with shUnit2 and I will probably get rid of Bats entirely.
-I have only done one test so far as Bats tired me out!
-Here's the test:
+I have only done one test so far as Bats tired me out but here's the test:

 ```bash
 #! /bin/sh